CappaBot1/CappaBot/README.md

 # CappaBot
-This is the newest version of CappaBot
+This is the newest version of CappaBot<br>
-"Why make a new bot when you already have made one that works" you may ask Because now I am using javascript
+"Why make a new bot when you already have made one that works" you may ask<br>
+Because now I am using javascript<br>
 That's about it